beast-2e/beast-2e.github.io/README.md

 To see how things are set up, feel free to open up any of the files ending in `.html` in your favorite editor!
 You can gauge the effects of any changes you make by double-clicking on the `.html` file, which should open it up in your web browser.

+Note: To update quotes, simply update `js/quotes.js`!
+Make sure to add quotation marks (including `\"`s, which add quotation marks that are visible on the page) and trailing commas on each entry.
+Displayed quotes are randomly generated; to test newly added quotes, comment out the lines for all the other ones that you don't want to see in the moment.

 ## 2. Share changes

 Once you've made changes that you're happy with, let's get those updates in the cloud as well!